 Short of loan forgiveness, an IDR plan such as the Income-Based Repayment (IBR) plan sets a borrower’s monthly payment at a fixed percentage of your income so that payments become more manageable.
 As your income rises, your monthly payments will go up accordingly.

-How to claim your loan forgiveness
+How to claim your student loan forgiveness

 To be considered for any forgiveness option, you must go through your student loan servicer and indicate which option you’re interested in.
 You’ll need to complete all paperwork and follow-through, including forms that your employer must sign.